 If you look at this Article with a study from 2014 from Samhsa it shows how closely related mental health is to addiction.
-Dependent on what age someone is faced with certain traumas, their resources for coping skills may determine an increased drug use.
+Dependent on what age someone is faced with certain traumas, their resources for coping skills may determine increased drug use.

-As I read through this Article explaining Dopamine, I can’t help but imagine that when faced with these life’s stressors; certain people – especially those with a genetic deposition to addiction- NO MATTER WHAT AGE, will choose to feel good over feeling the angst of stress.
+As I read through this Article explaining Dopamine, I can’t help but imagine that when faced with these life stressors; certain people – especially those with a genetic deposition to addiction- NO MATTER WHAT AGE, will choose to feel good over feeling the angst of stress.

-Of course, it seems like a no brainer.
+Of course, it seems like a no-brainer.
 We ALL would choose feeling good over feeling yucky.
 As I’ve made this journey into my son’s addiction the last year, my days are spent on a roller coaster of emotions.
 I can be fine one minute and the next start thinking about my firstborn son who’s deeply lost and isolated from our family.
 I will burst into tears while driving down the freeway.
 At such devastating times, I have to evaluate what it is that I need- right now- to feel better.

 So many times the thought comes: “If I was a drinker- it would NEED a drink right now”.
-So why is it different with a drug?
+So why is it different from a drug?
 I know, because alcohol is legal.
 I get that.
 I’m just saying that once someone is addicted to the dopamine response of ANY DRUG, they are going to run to that when any sign of stress comes their way.